 What Is Antisocial Personality Disorder?

-Antisocial personality disorder (or APSD) is a very serious psychological disorder that is diagnosed in adults who display a pattern of antisocial behavior.
-Antisocial behaviors are actions that disregard or violate the rights of other people, and often ones that cause physical or psychological harm to others.1,3 Sociopaths and psychopaths have the most severe forms of the disorder, and are considered a danger to society because of their likelihood to hurt, abuse, and exploit other people.4
+Sociopaths and psychopaths have the most severe forms of ASPD and are considered a danger to society because of their likelihood to hurt, abuse, and exploit other people.4

-The symptoms of antisocial personality disorder are outlined in the DSM 5, the ultimate reference guide for diagnosing all mental health disorders.
-Antisocial behaviors like lying, stealing, acts of aggression and impulsive or irresponsible decisions are some of the most obvious symptoms of APSD.1 Less obvious signs of APSD include a lack of empathy and remorse for their actions, and a general cool, detached, or apathetic demeanor.2,3
+Antisocial personality disorder symptoms typically include lying, stealing, acts of aggression, and impulsive or irresponsible decisions.
+These are some of the most obvious signs of ASPD.1 Less obvious symptoms of ASPD include a lack of empathy and remorse for their actions and a generally cool, detached, or apathetic demeanor.2,3

-Below are 15 of the most common antisocial personality disorder symptoms:
+Here are 15 common antisocial personality disorder symptoms:

 1. Disregarding Rules, Norms, & Laws

-People with antisocial personality disorder often disregard rules, social norms, and even sometimes break laws.1 They may believe they’re ‘above the law’ or that the ‘rules don’t apply’ to them, or at least act in this way.
-For example, people with APSD are more likely to engage in crime, violence, and to lie, cheat, and steal from other people.2 This disregard for rules and laws is what makes antisocial people so dangerous.
+People with antisocial personality disorder disregard rules and social norms, and sometimes intentionally break laws.1 They may believe they’re “above the law” or that the “rules don’t apply to them.”
+For example, people with ASPD are more likely to engage in crime, violence, and stealing from other people.2 This disregard for rules and laws is what makes antisocial people dangerous.

 2. Hostile or Aggressive Behavior

-Some people with antisocial personality disorder are openly hostile and aggressive towards other people.
-They may yell, scream, or call people names at work when they’re upset or angry, or they may even become physically aggressive towards others.
-Violent, hostile, and aggressive behaviors is one of the more common signs of a psychopath, who are known to have a more violent disposition.2,4
+Some people with antisocial personality disorder are openly hostile and aggressive toward other people.
+They may yell, scream, or call people names when they’re upset or angry, or they may even become physically aggressive toward others.
+Violent, hostile, and aggressive behaviors are one of the more common signs of a psychopath, who is known to have a more violent disposition.2,4

 3. Deceptive or Dishonest Behavior

-Lying is an antisocial behavior, and is one of the hallmark symptoms of antisocial personality disorder.
-While normal people feel guilty or bad when telling a lie, someone with antisocial personality disorder does not.1,2,3 People with APSD often lie, cheat, and deceive other people to get things they want, and some are even pathological liars who are more likely to lie than tell the truth, even when they have nothing to gain.5
+Lying is one of the hallmark symptoms of antisocial personality disorder.
+While normal people feel guilty or bad when telling a lie, someone with antisocial personality disorder does not.1,2,3 People with ASPD often lie, cheat, and deceive other people to get things they want, and some are even pathological liars who are more likely to lie than tell the truth, even when they have nothing to gain.5

 4. Exploiting Others for Personal Gain

 One of the key differences between sociopaths and psychopaths (who both have severe forms of APSD) is that sociopaths are more likely to exploit and manipulate others.
 Psychopaths, on the other hand, may use more direct forms of aggression or intimidation to get things they want.
-Examples of exploitative behaviors include forming strategic relationships with people who have wealth or power, and using these people to get ahead.4
+Examples of exploitative behaviors common in those with antisocial personality disorder include forming strategic relationships with people who have wealth or power, and using these people to get ahead.4

 5. Unexpected Fits of Rage or Anger